1jour1vin

 Wines of Peru

-Ica is the main wine-growing region, and the potential of its terroirs is undeniable because, in prehistoric times, enormous mudslides slid down the Andes mountain range—all the way to the Pacific Ocean—forming the valleys we see today.
+Ica is the main wine-growing region, and the potential of its terroirs is undeniable because, in prehistoric times, enormous mudslides slid down the Andes mountain range – all the way to the Pacific Ocean – forming the current valleys along the way.
 The subsoil of the valley is therefore made up of stony and sandy foundations and superb alluvial soils.

 Today, Peru is undergoing a wine-making transition, with oenologists attracted by the climatic challenge and the originality of this desert terroir.
 More and more local bodegas are embarking on this adventure, encouraged by the current increase in domestic wine consumption.